 iPhone 6 will have dual-LED, dual-color flash

-Then, there’s a almost-as-entertaining unintended self-parodies.
+Then, there’s the almost-as-entertaining unintentional self-parodies.

 Wow!
-Or some-more precisely, “Wow, again!”
+Or more precisely, “Wow, again!”

 Oh.
 Maybe…that’s why.